For more information, please call 304.691.1000

 Many years ago, Bruce S. Chertow, MD, dedicated his medical career to diabetes treatment, and now the comprehensive diabetes center is dedicated to him.
 Patients are evaluated in the Diabetes Center and offered treatment and support, such as lifestyle intervention, oral diabetic agents, insulin pumps or continuous glucose monitoring systems.

-Dr. Henry Driscoll, Dr. Ayman Elkadry, Dr. Omolola Olajide, Dr. Nesreen BenHamed, Dr. Christine Oakley and Dr. Prasanna Santhanam make up the largest single group of board-certified endocrinologists in West Virginia, giving them a unique expertise to address the needs of a growing number of diabetic patients.
+Dr. Henry Driscoll, Dr. Ayman Elkadry, Dr. Omolola Olajide, Dr. Nesreen BenHamed, Dr. Rodhan Khthir and Dr. Prasanna Santhanam make up the largest single group of board-certified endocrinologists in West Virginia, giving them a unique expertise to address the needs of a growing number of diabetic patients.

 "We were committed to the care of patients with diabetes even before it was widely realized how great the scope of the problem is," said Dr. Driscoll.
 Dr. Driscoll, section chief, has a long involvement in diabetes care at Cabell Huntington Hospital and believes the team involvement of physicians, nurses, pharmacists, dietitians, educators, lab specialists and therapists is critical.

 Whether they are reviewing a diabetic patient's diet or creating a plan to manage blood glucose, patient educators play a key role in the program's success.
-Anise Nash, FNP, CDE, CPT, is a nurse practitioner specializing in endocrinology, and Gerry Bryant, RN, CDE, is a diabetes educator.
+Anise Nash, FNP, CDE, CPT, is a nurse practitioner specializing in endocrinology, Gerry Bryant, RN, CDE, is a diabetes educator and the program director, and Heather Venoy LD, RD, CDE, is a dietitian.

 "We stress the importance of diabetes self-management education to allow individuals with diabetes to learn the skills needed to manage this chronic disease and prevent the complications related to uncontrolled diabetes," Bryant said.